DOI-ONRR/doi-extractives-data/src/markdown/downloads/reconciliation.md

 ## Background

 To implement the <glossary-term>EITI Standard</glossary-term>, government, industry, and civil society collaborate in a disclosure process called reconciliation.
 The three sectors in a participating country develop a framework for reconciliation.
-Government and industry share the total amount of revenue the government received and industry paid in the year under review with the <glossary-term term.key="independent administrator (IA)">IA</glossary-term>.
+Government and industry share the total amount of revenue the government received and industry paid in the year under review with the <glossary-term termKey="independent administrator (IA)">IA</glossary-term>.
 The IA reconciles reported revenue and investigates any discrepancies.
 The public can see the results for their country in an annual EITI report.

 Through a unilateral disclosure, the Department of the Interior (DOI) has published online all in-scope revenue from extraction on federal lands by revenue stream and company for CY 2013 and CY 2015: